KurtWagner/grunt-contrib-concat/docs/concat-options.md

 Default: `embed`

 Determines the type of source map that is generated.
 The default value, `embed`, places the content of the sources directly into the map. `link` will reference the original sources in the map as links. `inline` will store the entire map as a data URI in the destination file.

+## sourceMapRootPath
+Type: `String`
+Default: `undefined`

+The URL root from which all sources are relative.